-Cindy Woodsmall is a New York Times and CBA best-selling author who has written fifteen (and counting!) works of fiction and one of nonfiction.
+Cindy Woodsmall is a New York Times and CBA best-selling author who has written seventeen (and counting!) works of fiction and one of nonfiction.
 She and her dearest Old Order Amish friend, Miriam Flaud, coauthored the nonfiction, Plain Wisdom: An Invitation into an Amish Home and the Hearts of Two Women.
 Cindy’s been featured on ABC Nightline and the front page of the Wall Street Journal, and has worked with National Geographic on a documentary concerning Amish life.
 In June of 2013, the Wall Street Journal listed Cindy as one of the top three Amish fiction writers.

 She is also a veteran homeschool mom who no longer holds that position.
 As her children progressed in age, her desire to write grew stronger.
 After working through reservations whether this desire was something she should pursue, she began her writing journey.
 Her husband was her staunchest supporter as she aimed for what seemed impossible.